-We have also created a clothing recycling point within the school.
+We have a clothing recycling point within the school and we work in partnership with Climate Action Strathaven where families can collect clothing free of charge.
 Both current and former pupils are asked to donate items of uniform, which they themselves can no longer use but are still in wearable condition.
 This creates for a more sustainable environment as well as allowing pupils access to uniform should they require any items.